Custom Packaging

 How Personalized Labels Work From Design to Bottle

 The process starts with a brand brief.
 Not a vague “make it pop” note.
 A real brief.
 Bottle size, cap style, storage conditions, target market, compliance copy, and the print quantity.
 Then someone needs to measure the bottle.
 Not from a photo.
 Not from memory.
-I mean with calipers, ruler, and a sample bottle in hand.
+I mean with calipers, a digital height gauge, and a sample bottle in hand.
 Curved glass, tapered shoulders, and narrow necks all affect how much room your personalized hot sauce bottle labels actually have.

 Once the bottle is measured, the printer or designer creates a dieline.
 That’s the flat template showing the exact label dimensions, bleed, safe zones, and seam placement.
 I’ve seen labels ruined by a seam running straight through the logo because nobody checked the wrap point on the bottle.
 The artwork may look flawless on screen.
 On glass, it can look like a cheap mistake made at 60,000 units per hour.